renahashimi/JavaScript1/README.md

 # JS1

-# CHANGES I DID FOR THIS CA
+# Changes I did for this CA

 - New CSS for JS1.CA: js.css
 - Products page: product.html